oVirt/ovirt-site/source/documentation/vmm-guide/chap-Installing_Linux_Virtual_Machines.md

 4. Click on the file and a console window will automatically open for the virtual machine.

    **Note:** You can configure the system to automatically connect to a virtual machine.
 See the “Automatically Connecting to a Virtual Machine” below.
+   {: .alert .alert-info}

 ### Opening a Serial Console to a Virtual Machine

 You can access a virtual machine’s serial console from the command line instead of opening a console from the Administration Portal or the VM Portal.
 The serial console is emulated through VirtIO channels, using SSH and key pairs.
 The Engine acts as a proxy for the connection, provides information about virtual machine placement, and stores the authentication keys.
 You can add public keys for each user from either the Administration Portal or the VM Portal.
 You can access serial consoles for only those virtual machines for which you have appropriate permissions.

 **Important:** To access the serial console of a virtual machine, the user must have **UserVmManager**, **SuperUser**, or **UserInstanceManager** permission on that virtual machine.
 These permissions must be explicitly defined for each user.
 It is not enough to assign these permissions to **Everyone**.
+{: .alert .alert-info}

 The serial console is accessed through TCP port 2222 on the Engine.
 This port is opened during engine-setup on new installations.
 To change the port, see **ovirt-vmconsole/README**.